segmentio/segment-docs/src/connections/destinations/catalog/bing-ads/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 Before you can track conversions or target audiences, you need to create a UET tag in Bing Ads and then add it to the destination settings.
 Follow the steps within [the Bing Ads documentation to create a UET tag](https://advertise.bingads.microsoft.com/en-us/resources/training/universal-event-tracking).

 Once you have created the Tag ID, you can follow the steps below:

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Bing Ads" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Bing Ads" within the Destinations Catalog and confirm the Source you'd like to connect to.
 Please note the source must be sending events via our Javascript library Analytics.js.
 3. Drop in your Tag Id
-4. In about 5-10 minutes the CDN will be updated and Bing Ads' snippet will be initialized onto your page.
+4. In about 45 minutes the CDN will be updated and Bing Ads' snippet will be initialized onto your page.

 _**Note:** You'll only be able to include one Tag ID per source so make sure to associate the conversion goals to the correct Tag ID that is included in your settings._